 To qualify for a confidential marriage license, the parties must already be living together.
-Note that with a confidential marriage license the marriage ceremony may be performed ONLY in Santa Clara County.
 A confidential marriage license is effective immediately and is valid for 90 days.
 The marriage record will be maintained as a confidential record by the Clerk-Recorder’s Office.
 Only parties to the marriage may obtain copies of the marriage certificate either in person or by mail.
 Requests by mail require a notarized signature of either party.
 To apply for a confidential marriage license, please request an application from the Clerk at Window 17.

 You will receive the following documents from the clerk: